Using Sauce Connect Proxy Tunnels for API Tests

 bin/sc -c api-config.yaml

-- Under Run Configuration, click No Tunnel (default) to trigger the Sauce Connect Proxy dropdown menu, then click the name of your tunnel.
+Under the Run Configuration section, click on the Sauce Connect Proxy dropdown menu (defaults to No Tunnel), then click the name of your tunnel.